maximek3/kkbox/README.md

  2. **Feature Engineering**'s notebooks are stored at `.\Feature Engineering` directory.
  3. Notebooks for the training and testing of our **model** are stored at `.\Prediction Model` directory.

+## Get started
+Installing Python and its libraries is generally easy.
+The installation process is shown below for Windows and Mac OS.

+First of all check that you don't already have Python installed by entering _python_ in a command line window.
+If it is already installed, it will show Python version.

+### For Windows

+ 1. Download and install Python 3.6 with the `.exe` file from [Download Python for Windows](https://www.python.org/downloads/windows/).
+ 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [Download Anaconda for Windows](https://www.anaconda.com/download/#windows).
+ 3. Launch Anaconda from Windows Start Menu.
+ 4. Open Jupyter Notebooks and go to the folder where you have your Jupter Notebook's files.

+### For Mac

+ 1. Download and install Python 3.6 with the by typing
+ 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [Download Anaconda for Windows](https://www.anaconda.com/download/#windows).
+ 3. Launch Anaconda from Windows Start Menu.
+ 4. Open Jupyter Notebooks and go to the folder where you have your Jupter Notebook's files.

 ## Group members

  - Pablo Javier de Paz Carbajo